TimOliver/TOCropViewController/ISSUE_TEMPLATE.md

 > the type of issue you're filing and make sure to supply the proper details
 > needed for it! :)
 >
+> Please note that your issue may be closed without review if you do not supply
+> the information that is requested here.
+>
+> ---
+>
+> CocoaPods Users
+>
+> Before filing a bug report, please make sure you are using the latest version
+> of CocoaPods ('gem install cocoapods'), and the latest version of this
+> library ('pod repo update').
+>
 > ---
 >
 > **Questions**: Please check the closed issues to see if it's already been asked